 - Non-Collateralized Loans from Creditors: These come from more lenient creditors and carry higher interest rates.
 Move into this type of funding with caution.

-- Angel Investors: Angels are a great way for a small founding team to gather the capital needed to make some serious strides.
-As mentioned, angels will want to see your plan, and will want to see compelling evidence suggested your idea can and will drive growth.
+- Angel Investors: Angels are perfect for small founding teams looking a little capital to get them to the next phase of their business.
+As mentioned, angels will want to see your plan.
+They will also want to see compelling evidence suggested your idea can and will drive growth.

-- Crowdfunding: There are a large number of platforms for crowdfunding, all with different arrangements and requirements.
+- Crowdfunding: There are a large number of platforms for crowdfunding.
+They all have different arrangements and requirements.
 Some of the most popular ones, like Kickstarter and Indiegogo, are inundated with promising proposals, so you may want to pursue exposure on some less well-known crowdfunding platform.

-- Venture Capitalists: Funding from Venture Capitalists (also known as VC) has been the ticket to the success of all of Silicon Valley’s most successful companies.
+- Venture Capitalists: Venture Capitalists (VCs) fund most of Silicon Valley’s most successful companies.
 While VCs can be tough to woo, you can set yourself up for success by researching venture capital leads have expressed interest in your idea and proposal.
 Again, check out our fundraising best practices and our guide to fundraising for more!

 - Accelerator Programs: Accelerators are a fantastic option for those that are lucky enough to be admitted.
 You must optimize your pitch deck and strike the match just right.
-While accelerators provide mainly short-term support, this short-term support may be exactly the thing to get yourself launched or scaled.
+While accelerators provide mainly short-term support, it may be exactly the thing to get yourself launched or scaled.

 These are just 10 of the most common funding sources.
 Many of today’s most successful founders and CEOs pursued several of them at a time before and during their rise.
-Again, as mentioned previously, it’s imperative that you understand the co-responsibilities and obligations of all parties, and that you get those reduced to writing, so there are no misunderstandings.
+Again, it’s important to remember the obligations of all parties, and that you get those in writing, so there are no misunderstandings.